mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 ..
 V1 Since both 802.11 and 802.15.4 use CCA and backoff, there will be contention between the Wifi and WPAN hosts, though the protection mechanisms of neither technology will be effective.
 The Wifi hosts wait less than the WPAN hosts before accessing the channel, and the Wifi transmissions are significantly shorter than the WPAN transmissions.
 The WPAN host sends frames less frequently than the Wifi host.
    Also, the Wifi has significantly greater tranmission power.

 There is contention between the Wifi and WPAN hosts, so that it is expected that they will be able to coexist cooperatively.
 However, protection mechanisms don't work between the two technologies, so it is likely that they'll transmit into each other's transmissions, and the performance of both will be degraded.
 The Wifi host waits less than the WPAN host before accessing the channel, so it is expected that the Wifi host will gain channel access most of the time.
+The Wifi might even starve the WPAN.

 WPAN transmissions are significantly longer than Wifi transmissions, thus, when the WPAN host does gain channel access, it'll take lots of air time from the Wifi host during the transmission of a single 802.15.4 frame.
 However, the WPAN host sends frames much less frequently than the Wifi host, so it can afford to wait for channel access, so that its performance might be mostly unaffected.
 Also, the Wifi host's transmission power is significantly greater than the WPAN host's, so that when the two transmit concurrently, the Wifi transmission might be correctly receivable, but the WPAN transmission might be corrupted.

 ..
 Why will performance be degraded?